 Atrial Fibrillation Center (Afib) & Electrophysiology (EP)

-Akron General has continued to maintain an outstanding reputation in treating cardiac rhythm disorders combining cutting edge technology and a team of specialists with advanced training.
+Akron General has continued to maintain an outstanding reputation in treating heart rhythm disorders combining cutting edge technology and a team of specialists with advanced training.

-Stereotaxis Ablation Traditional techniques are challenging for physicians because they require very precise manual orientation of a relatively stiff catheter within potentially complex heart chamber anatomy.
-The goal of Stereotaxis technology is to contact the wall of the heart in an optimal way.
+Stereotaxis Remote Magnetic (Robotic) Catheter Ablation Traditional catheter ablation techniques are challenging for physicians because they require very precise manual orientation of a relatively stiff catheter within the potentially complex heart chamber anatomy.
+The goal of Stereotaxis technology is to contact the wall of the heart in an optimal way using a soft catheter that is guided with precision robotically within a magnetic field.
 Softer, more flexible catheters may reduce the chance of distorting or damaging the heart wall.
-Benefits include:

 Less invasive treatment of complex arrhythmias could shorten procedures and hospital stays